saun09/A-Bandit-Simulator-with-Biased-Human-Feedback/README.md

 </p>
+Other user models like "noisy", "random", and "recent_bias" can also be simulated- try it on the streamlit app.
 ## Problem
 Simulate using python, how biased or noisy human feedback impacts the learning efficiency and fairness of online decision-making agents using bandit algorithms.